Automunge/AutoMunge/README.md

 perform a feature importance evaluation.
 If selected automunge will return a summary of feature importance findings in the featureimportance returned dictionary.
-This also activates the trimming of derived sets that did not meet the importance threshold if featurepct < 1.0 or if fesaturemetric > 0.0.
+This also activates the trimming of derived sets that did not meet the importance threshold if [featurepct < 1.0 and featuremethod = 'pct'] or if [fesaturemetric > 0.0 and featuremethod = 'metric'].

 * featurepct: the percentage of derived sets that are kept in the output based on the feature importance evaluation.
 Note that NArw columns are